-The inbound methodology is the future of all areas of business.
+For that reason, the inbound methodology and its focus on the customers is the future of all areas of business.
 Companies that become a fully inbound organization are prepared for long-term, sustainable growth.

 But if you still need a little convincing, here’s a list of both the internal and external advantages to adopting inbound sales.

-- Marketing and sales become well aligned, creating a successful smarketing strategy.
+- Marketing and sales become well aligned and symbiotic, creating a successful marketing strategy.

 - You can systemize an impactful sales process to bring in more active leads and convert more ideal customers, allowing you to better reach your goals.